 Unfortunately when a loved one dies, there’s usually more to be addressed than simply filing a final tax return.
 Did your loved one have a living trust?
 Are you aware of the administration responsibilities as a trustee of the trust?
-Whether you’re administering the estate under the terms of your loved one’s trust or will, our experienced professionals can help you with the details during this difficult time.
+Whether you’re administering the estate under the terms of your loved one’s trust or will, our experienced professionals can help you with the details and provide death administration services during this difficult time.

 Probate and Trust Accounting

 Accountings filed with the court are required to be in a specific format for probate estates and conservatorships.
-Our professionals have a strong background in the preparation of accountings for the use of the trustees, beneficiaries and to meet the court’s requirements.
+Our professionals have a strong background in trust accounting and probate accounting and will meet the court’s requirements.

-Our estate specialists can assist you with determining if your loved one is required to file a final individual income tax return, determining the reportable income and expenses and preparing the return if one is required.
+Our estate specialists can assist you with determining if your loved one is required to file a final income tax return, determining the reportable income and expenses and preparing the return, if one is required.